-You need a ‘non-theatrical’ film licence to show films and TV programmes in public (but not in a cinema), eg:
+You need a ‘non-theatrical’ film licence to show films and TV programmes in public (but not in a cinema), for example:

 - at one-off events

 - at film clubs - whether or not you sell tickets

 - in common areas for guests, residents and passengers